Tip: You can use filters for better results

 Customer Portal

-Please be advised that adequate permissions must be set to access all the Fieldcode Dynamics-related features.
+Please be advised that adequate permissions must be set to access all the Fieldcode Plus-related features.

 As usual, admins can access the full feature set by default, but you can configure access to your liking.
 Check the Permissions page for details.